tiotags1/hin9/docs/readme.md

 simple server mode
 ------------------

-Can also be used just to serve the current directory without any kind of config.
-Skipping config file also skipps any kind of mime type matching, http compression, logging, etc.
+You can also serve the current directory without a config file with the `--server port` command line argument.
+Doing so also bypasses any kind of MIME type matching, http compression, logging, etc

 `cd htdocs && ../build/hin9 --serve 8080`